oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ```

-If you run into situations where a new domain that is created after its namespace is deleted and recreated,
+If you still run into problems after you perform the `helm upgrade` to re-initialize a namespace
-does not come up successfully, you can restart the operator pod as shown in the following examples, where
+that is deleted and recreated, you can restart the operator pod as shown
-the operator itself is running in the namespace `weblogic-operator-namespace` with a release name
+in the following examples, where the operator itself is running in the
-of `weblogic-operator`.
+namespace `weblogic-operator-namespace` with a release name of `weblogic-operator`.

 * Kill the operator pod, and let Kubernetes restart it.